Cinnamon Coffee Cake

 This coffee cake freezes beautifully!
 You can wrap up any leftover pieces in plastic wrap and then pop into a plastic bag and freeze for 3 months.
 Then when ready to enjoy, simply unwrap and thaw at room temperature before serving.
 I prefer to warm up a slice in the microwave for 10-15 seconds before eating.

-slice of sour cream coffee cake on a white plate with a fork
+slice of coffee cake on a plate with a forkful missing

 More Recipes To Try